nupurkapoor/search-itunes/README.md

-An iTunes API search implementation using Angular JS.
+Searching the iTunes API for music by artist, song title or album asynchroniously with Angular JS!!